linkml/linkml/sphinx/faq/why-linkml.md

-However, if any of the following apply to you, you may want to consider LinkML - and remember, you can always compile your LinkML schema to ShEx, with the ability to do this for SHACL coming soon!
+However, if any of the following apply to you, you may want to consider LinkML - and remember, you can always compile your LinkML schema to ShEx, with a prototype SHACL generator now available.

  * you want your datamodel to work for non-RDF representations such as JSON, YAML, and relational databases
  * your user based and developer base is not entirely semantic web / linked data enthusiasts